NotQuiteHeroes/SchoolProjects/Software Systems Engineering/Circle/README.md

 # Circle

+Example of simple inheritance.
 This program takes the center coordinates of a circle in x,y format, as well as the radius of the circle.
 It then calculates and displays the circumference and area of the circle.

 ## Files:
 + Point.h/.cpp : Class to implement a single point on a coordinate plane.
 Requires x and y coordinates.